It’s really hard to ask much of an investor if you don’t give them regular, detailed updates

 - A broken VC relationship is almost impossible to fix.
 So it’s broken for years — but you still have to deal with them!
 It’s actually pretty easy to walk back merely tense moments with your investors.
 Just call them up the next day or the next week if need be and say they were also at least partially right.
 But if you push it so hard that it’s truly broken, the VC just writes off the investment in their mind, and often literally.
 You can’t undo that 6, 9, 12 months down the road.

 If your VCs are jerks, well then, too bad.
 You picked them.
 It’s done.
-But it’s very, very hard to get rid of them.
+And it’s very, very hard to get rid of them.
+Telling a jerk they are a jerk though … gets you nowhere.
+And maybe, just maybe, you’re at fault a bit, too.

-Whatever you do, don’t alienate them.
+Whatever you do, don’t alienate your investors.
 There’s just no upside there.
 None at all.
 It just ends up a painful, unforced error.
+Treat them like you’d like to be treated, if you were them.
+Even if it doesn’t feel deserved.

 Image from here